 - It will take some time after the legislation passes the NSW Parliament to commence the new regulatory scheme – DFSI will need to put in place to the new IT infrastructure to support the scheme, and venues will need to ensure that public liability insurance, working with children checks and work health and safety systems are updated to prepare for these changes.

 - DFSI looks forward to continuing to work with industry during the transition phase.

 We will keep you updated when the date this legislation will come into effect.
-Early indications suggest this to be in late 2018 or early 2019.
+Early indications suggest this to be on 1 July 2019.